SENTHILAMUTHAN/adactin/README.md

 ## Summary

 This project automates the hotel booking process on the Adactin Hotel Booking Application using the TestNG framework.

+- **Developed and executed automated tests for the hotel booking functionality on the Adactin Hotel Booking Application using the TestNG Framework.**
+- **Implemented the TestNG framework, incorporating a base class for reusable code.**
+- **Created POJO classes to maintain locators for each webpage, ensuring efficient and organized code structure.**
+- **Developed test runner classes for seamless execution of test cases.**
+- **Utilized Excel for test data management through automation.**
+- **Validated the entire process by capturing screenshots and storing them in a separate folder.**
+- **Generated comprehensive reports to document test results and insights.**

-The automation script covers the entire workflow from opening the application, logging in, searching for hotels, selecting a hotel, making a payment, and capturing the booking confirmation.
-The key actions in the script are:
+The automation script covers the entire workflow from opening the application, logging in, searching for hotels, selecting a hotel, making a payment, and capturing the booking confirmation.The key actions in the script are:

 1. **Initial Setup and Browser Configuration:**
    - Launch the browser and maximize the window.